-Quality learning, teaching and assessment provision by registered training providers and higher education providers is strongly linked to quality in the provision of education and care by students.
+Quality learning, teaching and assessment provision by both registered training providers and higher education providers is strongly linked to quality in the provision of education and care by students.
 Other issues concern course duration, vocational placement and host employer relationships.
 These concerns may impact the capabilities of students at the end of their training.
-Workplaces are also lacking the knowledge and support in their responsibilities of on-the-job training and mentoring/coaching skills.
+Many workplaces also lack knowledge and support in terms of their responsibilities towards on-the-job training and mentoring/ coaching skills.

 Job role definition continues to be diverse across jurisdictions and across qualifications.
 For early childhood a division between care and education continues.
-For Education Support graduates the demands of general education support, administration and specialist assistance with children with disabilities continue to add complexity to training package design.
-Training package products need to align with job roles in the sector, and current work is highlighting where qualification structures can be strengthened.
+For Education Support graduates, the demands of general education support and specialist assistance for children with disabilities continue to add complexity to training package design.
+Training package products need to align with job roles in the sector, and current work is seeking to identify where qualification structures can be strengthened.
 The consultation process in updating training package materials is useful in identifying broader issues and working with stakeholders, including regulators, to identify and articulate these.

-The following are a set of challenges for the ECEC sector if the potential of early learning to positively impact children's further learning and development is to be fully realised:
+The Mitchell Institute has identified a set of challenges for the ECEC sector24 if the potential of early learning to positively impact children's further learning and development is to be fully realised:

-- Complexities of a mixed market: finding solutions that work across diverse settings (family day care, stand-alone kindergartens or preschools, long-day care centres and OSHC), management types (government-run, not-for-profit and private for-profit services), and scale (single centres to large national chains). - Current funding mechanisms are not aligned to need or opportunity for impact: children with the greatest level of need and the most to gain from high quality early education often require additional resources.
-Yet loadings for disadvantaged students the core underlying concept of needs-based funding models accepted in other sectors are not consistently applied to ECEC.
+- The complexities of a mixed market: finding solutions that work across diverse settings (family day care, standalone kindergartens or preschools, early education and care centres and OSHC), management types (government-run, not-for-profit and private for-profit services), and scale (single centres to large national chains). - Current funding mechanisms not being aligned to need or opportunity for impact: children with the greatest level of need and the most to gain from high quality early education often require additional resources.
+Yet loadings for disadvantaged students - the core underlying concept of needs-based funding models accepted in other sectors - are not consistently applied to ECEC.
 Children also have no entitlement to attend ECEC programs, contrary to the way they do for primary through secondary school.
 Families currently access ECEC programs in a demand-side market that does not always meet the needs of vulnerable families.
-The high cost of ECEC is a barrier for many low income families. - Low wages and difficult working conditions: long hours, low pay and low levels of recognition for their work in the ECEC sector are barriers to enabling or motivating many educators to invest additional time and resources in upskilling23.
-Current rates of remuneration make it difficult to retain highly qualified staff.
-A recent Australian study found that 1 in 5 educators plan to leave their job within twelve months due to the "extreme financial hardship" staying in the sector entails.24 Reasons for low pay in the early childhood sector include a high proportion of female workers, the dependency of educators on modern awards that set minimum standards of pay and conditions, and various funding models that operate in the sector.25
+The high cost of ECEC is a barrier for many low-income families. - Low wages and difficult working conditions: long hours, low pay and low levels of recognition for their work in the ECEC sector are barriers to enabling or motivating many educators to invest additional time and resources in upskilling.25 Current rates of remuneration make it difficult to retain highly qualified staff.
+A recent Australian study found that one in five educators plan to leave their job within twelve months due to the 'extreme financial hardship' staying in the sector entails.26 Reasons for low pay in the early childhood sector include a high proportion of female workers, the dependency of educators on modern awards that set minimum standards of pay and conditions, and various funding models that operate in the sector.27 - Staff turnover: as a consequence of low pay and difficult working conditions, staff turnover also acts as a disincentive to employers in the sector to invest in training.